dveenman/bootstep/README.md

 - **cluster(varlist)** (optional): allows for bootstrap estimation of cluster-robust standard errors in one or two dimensions.
 - **logit** (optional): allows the first step to be estimated using logit (provided the first-step dependent variable is an indicator variable); the first-step fitted values are transformed into predicted probabilities.
 - **absorb** (optional): allows for one dimension of fixed effects to be absorbed in the second-step estimation.
-- **standardize** (optional): standardizes the coefficient on the generated regressor in the second-step estimation to allow for a comparison with the case in which the first-step dependent variable would be included directly as an independent variable in the second-step estimation.
-The standardization is based on equation (6) of [Cascino, Szeles, and Veenman (2022)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4310933).
+- **residual** (optional): additionally include first-step residuals as variable in second-step estimation.
 - **seed** (optional): sets the seed to ensure reproducibility of the results.
 Not required but highly recommended when seed is not set outside of the program.

 ---